 Flitting in and out, dancing about us were streams of young studs, primetime players, preening older cats, Megadeath runaways on decaled skateboards—popping, snorting, passing around the clips and buds—reefer and patchoulie in the air.
 Sydney had bounced back admirably by then, recommending a hard-earned cordial at the hot spot of her choice.
 I suspected her preference was some sort of twisted joke, but decided not to give her the satisfaction, biting my tongue when she said it would do me well to check out life ‘down on the farm’.

-“Come and gone—but that’s San Francisco for you.
+“Come and gone—that’s San Francisco for you.
 There just aren’t that many good men around here.”

 “But this joint is full of guys…” I was still trying to figure out how she could even consider retracing her first steps back here of all places after months away from the Bay.

-“I’m talking about he-men, flash, not she-men,” she said, sipping her banana daiquiri through a long green plastic straw.
-“I love ’em to death, but they don’t exactly do it for me, if you catch my drift…”
+“I’m talking about eligible he-men, flash,” she said, sipping her banana daiquiri through a long green plastic straw.
+“I love ’em to death, they’re my kind of people.
+But they don’t exactly do it for me, if you catch my drift…”

-“Uhhh, can’t say that I do…” With that, I drew deeply from my Heinekens draft, a brew a body could find about as maltly distasteful as Colorado’s Banquet Beer.
+“Uhhh, can’t say that I do…” With that, I drew deeply from my Heinekens draft, a brew a body could find about as maltly tasteful as Colorado’s Banquet Beer.